Sarah Biren

 The Stigma Surrounding Mental Health

 In 2023, antidepressant rates are still on the rise.
 “Antidepressants are an effective evidence-based treatment and these figures need to be interpreted carefully as antidepressants can be prescribed for a range of health conditions,” says a spokesperson for the Royal College of Psychiatrists.
 “There are complex reasons why prescriptions for antidepressants are rising, which include progress on diagnosis and support for people with depression, changes in dosages, and the range of conditions they are prescribed for.”
-These conditions include, bipolar, depression, depressive disorders, bulimia, anxiety, OCD, PTSD, social anxiety, and panic disorders.
-[3]

-In fact, the rates increased during the first year of the pandemic, where there was an extreme increase in anxiety and depression.
+In fact, the rates increased during the first year of the pandemic, when there was an extreme increase in anxiety and depression.
 [4] Of course, that’s a simple explanation, but these numbers could also indicate other details, such as progress in reducing the stigma around mental health.

 Thirty-five-year-old Fiona Robertson started taking antidepressants in 2013, and she states they were a “lifesaver” and “instrumental” in her recovery.
-But she felt the brunt of the stigma around taking medication for these issues.
+However, she felt the brunt of the stigma around taking medication for these issues.
 “People are made to feel shamed, to feel like they are not resilient enough or lazy and want a quick fix,” she says.
 “I’ve seen people giving advice to exercise or eat healthily instead of taking these drugs, and I think this can put people off going to the doctor about it.”
 She encourages people to seek help when they need it and see if medication is a good choice for them.

 Other Mental Health Treatments